-KMC NYC's Annual Country Retreat at the World Peace Temple, Glen Spey
+KMC NYC’s Annual Country Retreat with Kadam Morten

 Every year, KMC NYC hosts a weekend away at the upstate Temple.
 This is a unique opportunity for our Sangha to take time away together, and receive teachings from Kadam Morten on emptiness.
 It's during these weekends that we have the chance to deepen our understanding of what it would be like to be free of all limited self conceptions and begin to authentically identify with our potential.